All About Aurora Postage Stamp Trains

 Class BR 89 shunter.

-Introduced in 1965, catalog number 2913/2914 was one of the first N Scale locomotives Trix ever made.
+Introduced in 1964, catalog number 2914 was the first N Scale locomotive Trix ever made.
 Production continued through the late 1990s.
 Sometime in the mid-70s the shell was retooled with added details such as pipes, rivets and springs; these would not be original Aurora-era locos (even though some people try to pass them off as such).
 Incidentally, there's nothing wrong with the center drivers; that's the way the model was made.
 They do not contribute to traction or electrical pickup, even though they're powered; they simply transfer motion to the front drivers.

 Below is the maintenance sheet included with original Minitrix locos, showing how to dismantle and lubricate it: